craigbuckler/oldclink/src/pages/about-budleigh-salterton/#index.md

 * take beautiful walks
 * stop in the secluded wildlife area
-* watch dolphins and otters
+* watch swans, dolphins and otters
 * visit the exclusive shops and galleries
 * discover [The Old Clink]([root]about-old-clink/) in the [Fairlynch Museum](http://fairlynchmuseum.uk/) opposite
 * dine in one of several quality cafes and restaurants